 Gear and equipment

 Backpack—One of the more common mistakes for 72-hour kits starts with the backpack.
 Choose a backpack that has multiple compartments in which you can divide your survival gear.
 Sifting through an unorganized pack, where everything is jumbled into the same large compartment can be frustrating and time consuming.
 By subdividing your stuff into different pockets you can access what you need quickly.
-Amazon has a variety of military-style packs
+Amazon has a variety of military-style packs to choose from.

 Can opener—Since you’re packing canned food (no “pop-tops”), you’ll need a way to get into the cans.
 This might be part of a Leatherman tool, like this one from Amazon, or a separate can opener, it’s up to you.